eaglex12/spring_lib/README.md

     - When returning a book, marking it as available is also there
     - Implement a method to check for overdue rentals (rental periods exceeding a set time, e.g., 14 days) is also implemneted.

+## H2 Console Configuration

+For this application, I've configured the H2 in-memory database.
+You can access the H2 console to view and interact with the database.

 ## Technologies Used

 - Spring Boot